sharpless/ridcully/README.md

 ridcully
 ========

-This is pretty much a clone of Lydia ( https://github.com/mosbth/lydia )
+This is pretty much a clone of Ridcully ( https://github.com/mosbth/ridcully )